Retailing

 of higher end goods in the discounters (e.g. Martha Stewart housewares at

-the market share of discounters has risen from 43% to 63% while department
+discounters' market share rose from 43% to 63% while department

 - Watch Your Employer Carefully

-- Pay attention to the track record of the company you go work for.
-It turns out
+- Pay attention to the track record of the company you go work for, consider how

-area.
-The big department store chains like Federated, Marshall Field and May
+chains like Federated, Marshall Field and May and then-massive discounters like Sears, Wal-Mart

 - Learn the Ropes